 - Vienna University of Economics and Business

 - Outlets whose cuisine lends itself to vegetarianism.
-We often get takeout from the Akakiko chain of Japanese restaurants, for example, and noodle bars have begun popping up everywhere
+We often get takeout from the Akakiko chain, for example, and noodle bars have begun popping up everywhere

 And then there are the growing number of dedicated vegetarian or vegan restaurants, with numerous in Vienna’s old town (Google Maps, Trip Advisor, and similar will be happy to recommend some to you).

 Vienna has plenty of health food shops and organic grocery stores or chains (like Denn’s, for example) that often stock a decent number of options.